-The AEMC Simple Logger® II Model L562 is a two channel Volt/Amp data logger.
-The choice of data storage modes and storage rates allows the operator to effortlessly configure the logger to optimize memory usage to the application at hand.
+The AEMC L562 TRMS AC Voltage Current Data Logger is a two-channel Volt/Amp data logger.
+The choice of data storage modes and storage rates allows the operator to effortlessly configure the logger to optimize memory usage for the application at hand.
 Extended Recording Mode (XRMTM) and delayed start time are just two of the many application friendly features.

 The Simple Logger® II Model L562 records TRMS at a rate of up to eight times per second.
 The measurement process is performed no more than eight times per second.
 TRMS calculations are performed on a single line cycle.
 This means that the input(s) are ignored between measurement intervals.
 The main advantage of the logger is its ability to perform a variety of recording tasks with easy and intuitive setup from a computer using DataView® software.